khdegraaf/jepsen/postgres-rds/README.md

     lein run test

-In order to maximize the chance of catching these in transit errors, we will configure our code to slow down the network by 0.5sec for each network message, and run with 40 concurrent worker threads to increase the number of requests and the number of chances for a problem.
+In order to maximize the chance of catching these in transit errors, we have configured our code to slow down the network by 0.5sec for each network message, and run with 40 concurrent worker threads to increase the number of requests and the number of chances for a problem.
 If everything goes correctly, you will see a history log like the following